OCA/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 Please enter the API key that you request from PostcodeAPI into the system parameter 'l10n_nl_postcodeapi.apikey'

+Module version 8.0.0.2.0 and higher use a version 2 API key from PostcodeAPI.
+The old version 1 API key is not compatible with the new API key.

 Provinces are autocompleted if a country state with the exact name is found in the system.
 A CSV file with the Dutch provinces is included in the data directory, but not loaded by default.
 You can import the file manually.